 To find out if your financial institution supports online services for QuickBooks, go to Banking > Bank Feeds > Participating Financial Institutions.

-Currently, there are over 1400 financial institutions (FI) across the US and Canada that offer online banking services in QuickBooks.
+There are over 1400 financial institutions (FI) across the US and Canada that offer online banking services in QuickBooks at the moment.
 If your bank or credit card company does not offer online banking import or download services for QuickBooks, you can ask your FI to sign up through https://fi.intuit.com.

 Your financial institution controls what and how information is received by QuickBooks.
 Before you set up online banking, it is highly recommended that you coordinate with your bank so you’ll know what connection method they support, what the fees are (if any), and what information you need to set up and use the feature.
 Note that you cannot add online services to a QuickBooks account until you have received all the information required by your FI.